Toshita-24/Blinkit-Data-Analyst-Dashboard/README.md

 # Blinkit-Data-Analyst-Dashboard

+# Project Overview
-# Project OverviewThis project features a comprehensive Power BI dashboard designed to analyze Blinkit's sales performance, customer satisfaction, and inventory distribution.
+This project features a comprehensive Power BI dashboard designed to analyze Blinkit's sales performance, customer satisfaction, and inventory distribution.
 It leverages key performance indicators (KPIs) and interactive visualizations to uncover actionable insights and identify opportunities for optimization across outlets, locations, and product categories.